ptrandev/swift-encoder/README.md

 #### Operation
 This script is very easy to use:
   1. Change the encoding options as you see fit in the **swift-encoder.sh** file.
-  2. Run the script: `./swift-encoder.sh /path/to/source/files`
+  3. Run the script: `sh swift-encoder.sh optimization /path/to/source/files`
+      ex: `sh swift-encoder.sh anime /mnt/storage/Downloads/NGE`
-  3. Sit back, relax, and wait for your files to finish encoding.
+  4. Sit back, relax, and wait for your files to finish encoding.
 Once the script is finshed running, the files will me moved into a folder called `completed` with `[se]` appended to them.